stepper-motor/stepper_motor/manual/MANUAL.md

 ## Naming steps

-stepper_motor will name steps for you.
-However, using named steps is useful because you then can insert steps between existing ones, and have your `Journey` correctly identify the right step.
+Naming your steps is useful because you then can then update your code and insert steps between the existing ones, and have your `Journey` correctly identify the right step.
 Steps are performed in the order they are defined.
 Imagine you start with this step sequence:

 ```ruby
 step :one do